petrpajdla/article_vedrovice/README.md

 #### Text

-Text folder contains RMarkdown files producing the text of the article and the Supporting Information.
+Text folder contains `RMarkdown` files producing the text of the article.

 #### Packages